lsst/dp1_lsst_io/docs/tutorials/portal/102/portal-102-1.rst

 **8. Click search.**
 At lower left, click the blue button named "Search".
 This query will return 24 rows of the ``Object`` table.
+If a lightcurve appears in the left panel instead of a coverage HIPS map as shown in Figure X, click the tab that says “Coverage”.